Joseph-Burke/Tic-Tac-Toe/README.md

 # Tic, Tac, Toe

-This is Joe and Kalu's 'Tic, Tac, Toe' project for the Ruby module of the Microverse course.
+Welcome to Joe and Kalu's 'Tic, Tac, Toe' project, part of the Ruby module in the Microverse course.

 !['Tic, Tac, Toe' Screenshot 1](./assets/screenshots/tic_tac_toe_screenshot_1.png)
 !['Tic, Tac, Toe' Screenshot 2](./assets/screenshots/tic_tac_toe_screenshot_2.png)
 !['Tic, Tac, Toe' Screenshot 3](./assets/screenshots/tic_tac_toe_screenshot_3.png)

-This project uses Ruby to create a Tic-Tac-Toe game that can be played in the Terminal.
+For this project, we wrote a Ruby script that allows the user to play a game of Tic, Tac, Toe in the Terminal.

 ## How To Play